thinkerino-ai/open-thinkerino/documents/provers.md

 The currently built-in provers are the following:

-- `KnowledgeRetriever`: a `RAW` mode prover, which searches for the input formula in the `KnowledgeBase`s storage
 - `RestrictedModusPonens`: a `RAW` mode prover which implements Modus Ponens (given `P`, it search for proofs of `Implies(?Q, P)` and, if successful, `?Q`), but won't take formulas like `Implies(?A, ?B)` as its input, to avoid infinite loops (this limitation might be removed in the future)
 - `ClosedWorldAssumption`: a `RAW` mode prover which will only prove formulas like `Not(?P)`, and will return `True` if it cannot find a proof for `?P` (see [Semantics](#Semantics) and [Closed-world Assumption](#Closed-world Assumption) below)

+Furthermore, every `KnowledgeBase` internally defines a "knowledge retriever", which accesses the internal storage.

 ## Semantics